konradswierczek/renv-shiny-server-demo/README.md

-# How Am I Suposed To Use Renv With Shiny Server???
+# How Am I Supposed To Use Renv With Shiny Server???

 This is a simple demonstration of how to orchestrate multiple shiny apps, each using their own Renv.
 In this case, I'll just demonstrate how one of these apps uses one R lib, and another uses a different lib.